dvjcodec/Due3Dom/README.md

 ## Special THNX

 This board was designed with huge support form Fabrykator.pl comunity.
-Special thnx to: Miś, Garreth, mcexperts, PPJ
+Special thnx for: Miś, Garreth, mcexperts, PPJ